durinfab/Home-Assistant-Config/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcRAwO1YO8swy8G67U6m8Dy8bjyuHyDj0Am8jrIOYw9KWByll6sLbiOTPoGGU3VEQbZh5GBY9ITR&usqp=CAc" align="left" width="250">

-Today a Wi-Fi-network are inevitable.
+Today a Wi-Fi-network is inevitable.
 When one router is not able to reach every spot in the apartment, you need multiple routers to achieve a stable connection.
 Ealier I configured some old routers to a “Mesh”-like network with multiple [DD-WRT](https://dd-wrt.com) custom flashed routers.
 But overall it was a real pain to maintain and administrate.
-At first becuase I got routers from different brands and each one performs, works a bit different and second because the configuration is not trivial for a "please just work"-setup.
+First of all becuase I got routers from different brands and each one performs and works a little differently.
+Second is the configuration is not trivial for a "please just work"-setup.
 At the end of 2018 I decided to invest into two [“Google Wi-Fi”](https://www.amazon.de/Google-Wifi-Router-Duo-Pack/dp/B073D5P4L7/ref=sr_1_3?__mk_de_DE=ÅMÅŽÕÑ&dchild=1&keywords=google+wifi&qid=1605394841&sr=8-3) Routers.

 These are performing inconspicuous.
 Everything is stable, but from a networking perspective some more settings with the app are desirable.